danzeeeman/Code-Toolkit-Python.A.Fa24/01_Week_2.md

 # Code Toolkit: Python, Fall 2023
 ## Week 2 — Class notes
 # Reading Discussion

 _So what did everyone thing of the reading?_
 _Did you do the reading?_

 Marshall McLuhan made some interesting statements huh?

+_With any piece of art or design, there is an explanation behind the medium through which we choose to share our work.
+Whether it relates to the context, adds to the message, or is the easiest way to gather a wider audience._

 Marshall McLuhan wrote: